 Forgiving others and expressing remorse

 So why is eye contact so important?
-It establishes a connection with another person and demonstrates that we are listening and attentive.
-We use eye contact in so many daily interactions throughout the day, from talking to friends to speaking with receptionists or checking out our groceries.
+It establishes a connection with another person and shows that we're listening to them.
+We use eye contact in so many interactions throughout the day, from talking to friends to speaking with receptionists or checking out our groceries.
 Without establishing eye contact, verbal communication can feel awkward and lead to uncomfortable interactions.

-Here’s a few fun and simple activities to work on establishing and extending eye contact with your young child:
+Here are a few fun and simple ways to work on establishing and extending eye contact with your baby or toddler:

 Make a silly faces at each other

 2 Joint attention